canjs/can-validate/docs/can-validate.md

 ## Usage

-The [can-validate/methods/formatErrors] method can be used to convert errors into something more useful.
+The [can-validate.formatErrors] method can be used to convert errors into something more useful.

 ```javascript
 var formatErrors = require('can-validate').formatErrors;